educate-me/aws-automation/README.md

-# aws-automation
+# aws-iac

-A fully automated deployment of multiple services of AWS using various automation tools
+A fully automated deployment of multiple services of AWS using various automation tools.

+In Progress:

+* > Hashicorp Terraform

+Backlog / To Do:

+* > Ansible

+* > Puppet

+Completed / Done:

+* > TBD